Loomis AB (publ) (OTCMKTS:LOIMF) Reaches New 12-Month Low at $26.66

 Loomis AB (publ) (OTCMKTS:LOIMF) hit a new 52-week low during trading on Monday .
-The stock traded as low as $26.66 and last traded at $26.66, with a volume of 0 shares trading hands.
+The stock traded as low as $26.66 and last traded at $26.66, with a volume of 0 shares traded.
 The stock had previously closed at $26.66.

 Loomis AB (publ) provides solutions for the distribution, handling, storage, and recycling of cash and other valuables.
 The company offers a range of solutions for cash in transit, cash management services, and international valuables logistics.
 It serves banks, retailers, and other operators.
 The company operates through a network of approximately 400 branches in 20 countries.